Year 3 - Curriculum Overview 2017/18

 Arithmetic Focus: Children should be practising their times tables (up to 12 x 12) as well as revising telling the time, on an analogue clock, to the nearest five minutes.

-This half term, the children will be learning about and writing in the style of both fiction and non-fiction texts.
-The children will have the opportunity to write recounts, narrative descriptions and poems.
+This half term, the children will be learning about and writing in the style of both fiction and non-fiction texts relating to the overall topic of The Romans.
+The children will have the opportunity to write recounts, narrative descriptions, information texts and explanation texts.
 Grammar and spelling will be a focus throughout all lessons.
 Each week a different spelling rule will be focused upon and the children will have the opportunity to investigate and learn the spellings within this rule throughout the week.
-Guided Reading will be taught to develop prediction and inference skills.
+Guided Reading will be taught to develop prediction, deduction and inference skills.
 Children will be given the opportunity to practise supporting their predictions and inferences with evidence from the text.

-This half term, the children will learn about place value, addition, subtraction, properties of shapes and length.
+This half term, the children will learn about multiplication, division and money.
 Additionally, arithmetic skills, including number bonds, times tables and adding and subtracting multiples of 10 and 100 to a given number, will be covered and the children will have the opportunity to apply these skills within a context.

-This half term, the children will learning about animals, including humans.
-During this topic, the children will describe the skeleton, compare different types of animals and discuss the importance of healthy eating and a balanced diet.
-To develop their scientific enquiry, the children will report on findings from enquiries, using both oral and written explanations.
+This half term, the children will be learning about Plants.
+During this topic, the children will describe the different parts of a plant and their functions, explore the requirements of plants for life and growth (air, light, water, nutrients from soil, and room to grow) and explore the part that flowers play in the life cycle of flowering plants, including pollination, seed formation and seed dispersal.
+To develop their scientific enquiry skills, the children will report on findings from enquiries, using both oral and written explanations.

 Throughout the term, the children will be learning about online safety and how they can keep safe online.
-Children will be learning to use print screen function to capture an image, select certain areas of an image, resize and rotate and image and edit pictures.
-They will be focusing on using Microsoft Word and Paint.
+Children will be using the Espresso Coding program to input commands to control objects on the screen.
+They will be exploring algorithms, using ‘run’ and ‘execute’ commands and creating their own coding.

-This half term in French, the children will begin by learning about France.
-Following this, they will be learning how to introduce themselves and family members, including ages and names.
-Using a French dictionary will be a skill that the children develop throughout their French lessons.
+This half term in French, the children will begin by learning the days of the week, months of the year and seasons.
+Following this, they will be learning about how to describe pets and the colours.

-This half term we will focus on the religion of Christianity.
-The children will be learning and exploring the beliefs of Christians, how and where Christians worship and learning about some Christian celebrations and stories.
+This half term we will be focusing on Judaism.
+The children will be learning and exploring the beliefs of Jews, the importance of prayer and worship and some Jewish celebrations.